 Since language schools are optional and customer service based, much of the curriculum for children is focused on fun, and not necessarily learning.
 You may feel like more of a puppet than an English teacher at times.

 Of course, this varies from school to school.
-Reputable language schools will have a serious curriculum, assessments and certificates or the option to get certified through Cambridge or TOEFL exams.
+Reputable language schools will have a serious curriculum, assessments, and certificates or the option to get certified through Cambridge or TOEFL exams.

 As the middle class continues to grow in Mexico, bilingual schools are popping up everywhere.
 Many bilingual schools prefer hiring native English teachers, even if they do not have teaching qualifications.
 Pay in private schools ranges from $500 a month, on the low end, to $1,500, on the higher end.

 The best bilingual schools to work for are international schools.
 Depending on the city, these schools provide top salaries, rent stipends or paid apartments, health insurance and paid vacation.
 These schools are one of the few employers who will only hire qualified teachers, which means a TEFL diploma, university degree or both.

 One of the additional benefits of working in a bilingual school is the immediate option to work as a private instructor after school.
 Parents will hire private tutors if their children are struggling in English.
 Rates can be set by the teacher or employer, and range from $8-$15 per hour.
 Sometimes, it is worth it to accept a lower salary if you can use the school facilities to give private classes.
 I used to make an extra $300-$400 per month on private students alone.

-Company classes are the most popular in Mexico City, Guadalajara and Monterrey.
+Company classes are the most popular in Mexico City, Guadalajara, and Monterrey.
 These are the best per hour rates for English teachers, but they require the teacher to travel to give on-site classes at the company.
 Depending on where you live, travel time may or may not be worth it.
 Business English teachers can earn $10 – $25 per hour.
 Most classes are 1 and ½-2 hours long and can have from 1-10 students.

-Because of the time constraints, company classes rarely provide full time hours.
-But, based on the higher pay, it is possible to earn a livable, monthly salary on a part time schedule.
+Because of the time constraints, company classes rarely provide full-time hours.
+But, based on the higher pay, it is possible to earn a livable, monthly salary on a part-time schedule.
 For example, 15 hours per week of company classes that pay $15 an hour adds up to $900 per month.
-This is an average full time school teacher’s salary, at 40 – 45 hours per week.
+This is an average full-time school teacher’s salary, at 40 – 45 hours per week.

-Earning the Best Salary in Mexico
+Earning the best salary to teach English in Mexico

 In my experience, working per hour, as opposed to a monthly salary, provides the highest rate of pay.
-Many per hour jobs are not full time, so you should try to find 2-3 part time jobs that suit your schedule.
+Many per hour jobs are not full time, so you should try to find 2-3 part-time jobs that suit your schedule.
 You could combine morning company classes with afternoons and weekends at a language school.
 Private students are a great option for a high hourly rate.
 You could try posting local advertisements or visiting bilingual schools in your area for student referrals.

-Unless you are at an international school, you most likely won’t have health insurance or paid vacation, so you won’t be losing out on any benefits by taking a part time position.
+Unless you are teaching English in Mexico at an international school, you most likely won’t have health insurance or paid vacation, so you won’t be losing out on any benefits by taking a part-time position.
 While I lived in Mexico City, I worked for 2 separate language companies that provided company classes.
-When I went to live in Veracruz, I worked for a bilingual school full time, and did private classes after school and part-time classes at a language school.
+When I went to live in Veracruz, I worked for a bilingual school full time and did private classes after school and part-time classes at a language school.